Top 5 Signs of Great Fertility

 You should also get your hormones testing if you’ve been experiencing a lot of clotting and spotting each cycle.
 This could mean that your progesterone levels are too low to maintain a pregnancy.
 If you suspect low progesterone levels you should visit you ND asap for appropriate urine or saliva testing (note: you’ll need to see your ND for this, blood tests for progesterone as offered by your GP or fertility clinic are not sufficient for diagnosing low progesterone since blood levels are unreliable and vary throughout the day).

-If you have more questions about natural hormonal support, or if you live in the GTA and would like to work with me to develop your personalized fertility protocol you can book your first visit online here or visit my website for more information.
+If you have more questions about natural hormonal support, or if you’d like to work with me to develop your personalized fertility protocol you can book your first visit virtual visit here or visit my website for more information.

 References: